 Representation is a huge challenge for newsrooms, and you’re right– they need to do better.
 When news outlets consult the same people, again and again, the audience is deprived of a full range of voices, perspectives and even facts.
 A lack of diversity and representation can also breed audience disengagement and mistrust.

-That depends on whom you ask, but a lot of U.S. adults and lawmakers in Texas and Florida think so, setting up what could be a showdown at the Supreme Court.
+That depends on whom you ask, but a lot of U.S. adults and lawmakers in Texas and Florida think so, setting up a showdown at the Supreme Court.

 There is some new evidence that it can, according to researchers who paid FOX News viewers $15 an hour to watch CNN for a month.